Stuycs-K/final-project-4-lei-jady-shorecoloni-constanza/WORKLOG.md

 ### May 27, 2024

-continued working on Game class.
+Continued working on Game class.
 Added helper method to create deck of cards for constructor, wrote shuffleDeck(), and tested them

 ### May 28, 2024